Should we be worried?

 • Measuring PSA levels by blood sampling: PSA is a protein produced by the prostate gland, which circulates in the blood.
 A higher than normal rate may be a sign of cancer.
 But it can also be an inflammation or a benign pathology of the prostate.

-What if it’s cancer?
+What if it is cancer?

 If following these tests, the doctor suspects a tumor, an MRI or a biopsy will be performed to determine its nature and location.
 The recommended treatment varies according to the type of tumour.
 Doctors can then recommend: